Culture in Pristina: Book fair

-Pristina has only one book fair organized every year called The Pristina Book Fair.
+Every year, the city organizes the Pristina Book Fair.
 There have been 15 fairs until 2013 with the 16th opening on 3 June 2014 and stays open for a week until 9 June.
 There is a fairly high number of books that are published mainly from Kosovar, Albanian, Macedonian and Montenegrin publishers and some foreign publishers (German, French, English etc.).

 In 2010, at the 12th annual Book Fair, there were around 100 publishers, mostly Albanian language publishers and there were around 1500 new books being promoted for the first time.
 In 2011, there was a lower number of publishers and book presentations.
 Around 80 publishers were present at the book fair and around 1000 book were promoted for the first time.
 In 2012 saw roughly the same number of publishers but a much higher number of new books promotions, around 1600.
 An influential factor for the high number of book promotions could have been the 100th Anniversary of the Independence of Albania.

 2013 also saw a fairly high number of publishers and book promotions.
 Around 100 publishers with more than 1300 books being promoted for the first time.
 Also it was the highest number of visitors with around 30.000 visitors.